rethinkdb/rethinkdb-rs/api/python/index.md

 singleSelection.changes(squash=True, include_states=False) &rarr; stream
 {% endapibody %}

-Return an infinite stream of objects representing changes to a query.
+Return a changefeed, an infinite stream of objects representing changes to a query.
+A changefeed may return changes to a table or an individual document (a "point" changefeed), and document transformation commands such as `filter` or `map` may be used before the `changes` command to affect the output.

 __Example:__ Subscribe to the changes on a table.